What is Cash Flow to Creditors? Formula, Calculation and Interpretation

 Cash Flow to Creditors (CFC) = Interest Paid – Ending Long Term Debt + Beginning Long Term Debt.

-Many people also like to call it the “cash flow to debt holders equation.”
 People typically use the cash flow to creditors (CFC) formula to assess a company’s income quality.
-Furthermore, it is also often called the “statement of cash flows” and helps to measure the sum flowing to debt holders.
-Read more about how to develop a reliable cash flow projection.
+Furthermore, it is also often called the “statement of cash flows” and helps to measure the sum flowing to debt holders, ultimately allowing a proper cash flow projection

 Many use this formula to manage several minor to major accounting challenges associated with cash flows.
 But, how do we calculate it?
 Now that we know the formula, let’s not waste time anymore and calculate cash flow to creditors.